Black holes in Einstein-Maxwell Theory: Visual compactness and a variant of Hawking's singularity result

 \V which together with the previous statement implies the claim of the lemma.

 \V Now we calculate

 \bea V_\Omega (n) < \sum_{k=1}^N v_{k,N}^\Omega < \frac{C}{N} \sum_{k=1}^N (1/k)^{-\beta} \frac{1}{k^2} < \frac{C}{N} \sum_{k=1}^N k^\g \rightarrow_{N \rightarrow \infty} 0 , \eea

-\V with $\g <0$, which means that, by monotonicity of the volume under the flow, some $S_N$ will never be intersected by the flow, implying the last necessary a-priori estimate preventing that the flow converges to the lightlike future boundary of $I^-(c)$ and ensuring that it converges to some maximal hypersurface with the given boundary.
+\V with $\g <0$, which means that, by monotonicity of the volume under the flow, some $S_N$ will never be intersected by the flow, implying the last necessary a-priori estimate preventing that the flow converges to the lightlike future boundary of $I^-(c)$, ensuring that it converges to a maximal hypersurface with the given boundary.